Hungary drifts further from IMF deal with FX bond plan

 MARKET CONDITIONS

-Hungary needs to refinance about $7.2 billion worth of bonds and $5.9 billion of International Monetary Fund repayments next year, with almost half falling due in the first quarter, Reuters calculations based on data from debt agency AKK showed.
+Hungary needs to refinance about $7.2 billion (4.4 billion pounds) worth of bonds and $5.9 billion (3.6 billion pounds) of International Monetary Fund repayments next year, with almost half falling due in the first quarter, Reuters calculations based on data from debt agency AKK showed.

 Economy Ministry State Secretary Gyula Pleschinger told Reuters Hungary would tap international debt markets in 2013 depending on market conditions as the government will "clearly not finance" all foreign debt expiries from domestic issuance.